Thank you for your interest in WKU Pre-SLP!

 The Division of Extended Learning and Outreach (DELO) offers excellent resources to assist online learners.
 Their website has a number of helpful topics including an orientation to online learning and helpful information to aid you in determining if online learning is right for you.
 Please click here to visit their website.

-Many instructors in the Department of Communication Disorders at WKU now use Adobe Connect Pro for most (if not all) of the on-line courses.
-To be able to participate fully in these classes graduate students should have the following computer hardware and software, along with DLS/Cable/or T1 internet connection (dial-up service is not acceptable) at a minimum:
+The Communication Sciences and Disorders Department at WKU uses Adobe Connect Pro for most (if not all) of the on-line courses and web-enhanced courses.
+To be able to participate fully in these classes students should have the following computer hardware and software, along with DSL/Cable/or T1 internet connection (dial-up service is not acceptable) at a minimum:

 Minimum Technology Requirements